maxenglander/www/_posts/2013-03-14-slide-mountain-wilderness.md

 # Day 1

-On Friday, I caught the 9:30am bus from Port Authority to New Paltz, on Adirondack Trailways.
+On Friday, March 8, 2013, I caught the 9:30am bus from Port Authority to New Paltz, on Adirondack Trailways.
 I arrived a little after 11am, and got a ride from Lee's Taxi to the Long Path trailhead at Peekamoose road, 40 miles north and west.

 From there, I began to hike north.
 An unexpected snowfall had started the day before, and continued to fall, covering the trail